Frequently Asked Questions

 For full information on the accessibility of each site please click here.

 We have tried to make the walkways of Edinburgh's Christmas as even as possible, with ramps to stalls where we can.
-Wheelchairs are welcome on the Ice Rink, there are pods in the Forth 1 Big Wheel and spaces in the Spiegeltent designed to accommodate wheelchairs.
+There are pods in the Forth 1 Big Wheel designed to accommodate wheelchairs.